DeepRegNet/DeepReg/docs/source/docs/configuration.md

       weight: 0.1
 ```

-The following are the default image losses:
+The following are the default image losses.
+Additional arguments should be added at the
+same indent level:

 - `lncc`: Calls a local normalized cross-correlation type loss.
 Requires the following
   arguments: